6 shampoos to use if you're worried about hair loss

 The majority of men deal with hair loss.

-In fact, two-thirds of American men will experience some sort of hair loss by the time they’re 35, according to the American Hair Loss Association.
+In fact, two-thirds of American men will experience some sort of hair loss by the time they’re 35 years old, according to the American Hair Loss Association.

 Male pattern baldness, which is inherited genetically, is the major reason for hair loss (although stress and illness can also be catalysts).

-So far, no cure has been found to stop hair loss completely, but there have been some innovations in trying to minimise the effects of male pattern baldness.
+So far, no cure has been found to stop hair loss completely, but there have been some innovations in trying to minimize the effects of male pattern baldness.

 We’ve picked out our 6 favourite shampoos for men and women that may help fight against some hair loss.
 All were highly rated by reviewers.
 Check them out below.